 As the price of model turbines keeps getting lower, more and more people will be introduced to turbine powered flight.
 This is great - provided we all understand that the media loves to blow things out of proportion, and only a few RC turbine related incidents could have our hobby backed into a corner (like it's not there already in most areas thanks to the droners).

 Keep spectators away!

-The general distance rule here is 25 feet minimum.
+The general distance rule here is 30 feet.
 I like 50!

 For those of us who fly at private fields however, it's something to always be aware of and if your particular private field has the possibility for spectators to come and watch, it's a very good idea to have a flying buddy/spotter with you (no matter what power source is driving your machine).

 Most of the general public just don't see or comprehend the dangers involved with larger RC helicopters.
 Most consider them not much more than toys when in fact they are more akin (from a danger perspective) to flying lawnmowers with most of the bigger birds putting out well over 5 HP and spinning 5 feet or more of sharp carbon fiber blades.

 I see it all the time myself.
 Even after multiple warnings from my spotter, a parent/guardian may still let their child/children (or pet/s) run right up to a RC helicopter while it's still running or even flying (until I or my spotter intervene and then of course we are the dicks of the universe for doing so).

 I've asked a few of them if they would let their child run up to a running lawnmower?
 The response is always the same "of course not".
 When in fact a large RC helicopter is both more powerful and certainly more dangerous with 5 feet or more of exposed blades spinning at high speeds.

 Again, most of them just don't understand the dangers at first until you explain it to them.
 Spectator safety in other words is always going to be your number one responsibility!

 Flying over spectators of course is another Big No-No...